 19. Muzeum Polskiej Wódki

-The whole experience was brought to life by the creative minds of renowned designer Andrzej Pągowski and the architectural experts at Nizio Design International.
+The exhibition was created with the involvement of the well-known designer Andrzej Pągowski and the architectural firm Nizio Design International.